LGBTQ+ DOCUMENTARY, 80 min.

 TREATMENT

-Larysa is in a hurry: she needs to collect the gifts for her beloved one, feed her sons (there are four of them), dress up and make up a little bit, buy flowers and go meet her sweetheart Bako at the train station.
+New Year’s Eve 2024.
+Larysa is in a hurry: she needs to clean-up the shelter for internally displaced persons where she lives, feed her sons (there are four of them), dress up and make up a little bit, buy flowers and go meet her sweetheart Bako at the train station.
 It is the first time that Larysa and Bako are meeting in person, but they have known each other for more than a year now, and they have been in love for more than a year.

-We meet Bako at her home – in Kazakhstan, in a small conservative town.
+But first let’s meet Bako at her home – in Kazakhstan, in a small conservative town.
 She is going to leave this place forever.
 She comes up with different versions for her neighbors, her colleagues and her acquaintances as to where and why she is leaving.
 Because to simply say that she is going to her beloved woman in Ukraine means putting herself in danger here.
+On the train, which Bako barely makes it to, she finally feels freer.
+She can talk about her life: the self-rejection, the unreflective attraction to girls, the gang rape during her student years, the unhappy marriage, the coming out, and then – meeting Larysa and making her way to her.
+One only thing Bako is worried about is her student daughters, who are staying in Kazakhstan.
+They are the only people who know and support her.

 Bako on her way to Ukraine, Kazakhstan, November, 2023

-Larysa also seems naive, because despite having lived with her abusive husband, despite her son's severe disability, despite the betrayal of her former lover, despite the need to flee from the war, she still believes in love and repeats that "everything will be all right".
+Larysa also seems naïve, because despite having lived with her abusive husband, despite one of her sons’ severe disability, despite the betrayal of her former lover and despite the need to flee from her war-torn hometown, she still believes in love and repeats that "everything will be all right".

 Larysa and Bako's first meeting, Lviv, November, 2023